$60 Intro & Studio Etiquette

 EAT WATER-RICH FOOD

 - Chewing on foods with high water content is great because the electrolytes are built right in.
-These include watermelon (no surprise there!), cantaloupe, organic strawberries organic peaches, cucumber, zucchini, tomatoes, and organic bell peppers.
+These include watermelon, cantaloupe, organic strawberries organic peaches, cucumber, zucchini, tomatoes, and organic bell peppers.

 CHECK-IN WITH RECEPTION